 Information about the Spanish Major

-Only one Special Topics course will be accepted toward the Spanish major.
-Special Topics courses can be taken by seniors who are interested in pursuing a subject matter that is a particular faculty's specialty, has not been offered by the Department, nor is available at the Five-Colleges.
-The student must have a well-defined idea of the topic and a clear and convincing reason for his/her education to take the course.
-Special Topic courses are limited to one per professor per semester, and enrollments are limited to two students per course.
+Special Topics.
+Special Topics courses can be taken by seniors who are interested in pursuing a subject matter that is a particular faculty's specialty, is not offered by the Department, and is not available at the Five Colleges.
+The student must have a well-defined idea of the topic and a clear and convincing reason to take the course.
+Special Topics courses are approved solely at the faculty’s discretion and must be proposed and approved the prior semester.
+Only one Special Topics course may be counted toward the major.
+Special Topics courses are limited to one per professor per semester, and enrollments are limited to two students per course.